 In addition to the main components of the fire sprinkler system, there are a series of ancillary (support) components that regularly form part of an automatic fire sprinkler system.

-The pressure switch is an electro-mechanical device that monitors a fire sprinkler system for a fall in water pressure after the alarm valve.
-The purpose of monitoring a fall in pressure is to activate a switch that is monitored by a fire alarm panel or alarm signalling equipment, as the primary method for signalling an alarm to the fire brigade.
+The pressure switch is an electro-mechanical device that monitors a fire sprinkler system for a rise or fall in water pressure after the alarm valve.
+The purpose of monitoring water pressure is to activate a switch that is monitored by a fire alarm panel or alarm signalling equipment, as the primary method for signalling an alarm to the fire brigade.